Anacin PM Aspirin Free Side Effects

 Generic Name: acetaminophen / diphenhydramine

-Note: This page contains information about the side effects of acetaminophen / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Anacin PM Aspirin Free.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Anacin PM Aspirin Free.

 For the Consumer

 Applies to acetaminophen / diphenhydramine: oral capsule, oral tablet